pfnet-research/chainer-gogh/README.md

 ```
 python chainer-gogh-multi.py -i input.txt
 ```
-The VGG model uses a lot of GPU memory.
+The VGG model uses a lot of GPU memory, be careful!

 ## About the parameters
 * `--lr`: learning rate.
 Increase this when the generation progress is slow.